Overview of Canine Hemoabdomen & Hemoperitoneum: Abdominal Bleeding in Dogs

 Rapid blood loss into the abdomen will also lead to a decrease in blood pressure and tissue perfusion.
 This may lead to shock.
 As continued blood is lost, the decrease in circulating red blood cells may lead to acute (sudden) anemia.
 Pale mucus membranes are commonly observed.
 If veterinary care is not immediately available, rapid blood loss may lead to death.
 A slower blood loss is more common and will allow for more time to seek veterinary care.

 Chronic (long standing) or intermittent blood loss generally occurs more slowly, and more subtle clinical signs might be present.
 If the blood loss is slow, the body can reabsorb (auto transfuse) the free blood in the abdomen.
-Thus, animals may only have a small amount of blood present in the abdominal cavity.
-These animals may not present as an emergency, but they still may have a serious underling disease process.
+Thus, dogs may only have a small amount of blood present in the abdominal cavity.
+These dogs may not present as an emergency, but they still may have a serious underling disease process.
 Making the diagnosis of a hemoperitoneum is critical in establishing an underling cause.

-If the animal has normal clotting parameters the bleeding into the abdomen will, many times, stop on it's own.
+If the dog has normal clotting parameters the bleeding into the abdomen will, many times, stop on it’s own.
 Blood clots form that stop the bleeding.
-Sometimes, an animal will collapse due to the acute blood loss, and then slowly recover due to clot formation, and the body's own compensatory mechanisms.
+Sometimes, an animal will collapse due to the acute blood loss, and then slowly recover due to clot formation, and the body’s own compensatory mechanisms.
 These animals will appear pale and weak initially, but with time, slowly become stronger and their mucus membranes will again become pink.
 Owners may describe intermitted episodes of weakness followed by spontaneous recovery.
 Blood clots can, however, be dislodged especially with increased movement or manipulations.
 If blood clots are dislodged, the bleeding may start again.
 In many cases of hemoperitoneum due to abdominal trauma, the bleeding will stop on its own.